KAIST-HCIL/OddEyeCam/README.md

 Our system needs an Android device because OddEyeCam 1) receives accelerometer data from the device and 2) visualizes the result on the app.
 Please download OddEyeCam [Android application package (APK)](https://drive.google.com/file/d/1r3HOWgwSr-nKmP_GT4WFvUjOl7_6V8s4/view?usp=sharing).
 Or, you can also modify and build this app.
 For more details, please check the [android](https://github.com/KAIST-HCIL/OddEyeCam/tree/master/android) folder.

 ### Step2: Run OddEyeCam on a Desktop
+All files you need to run OddEyeCam on the desktop are in the [core](https://github.com/KAIST-HCIL/OddEyeCam/tree/master/core) and [util](https://github.com/KAIST-HCIL/OddEyeCam/tree/master/util) folders. [```oddeyecam_demo.py```](https://github.com/KAIST-HCIL/OddEyeCam/blob/master/oddeyecam_demo.py) uses these essential files to show demo.

 ```bash
 python oddeyecam_demo.py
 ```